-- money owed to financial institutions or shareholders in connection with loans granted to the debtor during a settlement with creditors (concordato preventivo) or a debt restructuring agreement (accordo di ristrutturazione dei debiti) (see Question 6, Settlement with creditors and Debt restructuring agreement), if certain procedure-related requirements are met.
-In relation to shareholders' loans, the preference is limited to 80% of the relevant claim; - fees due to the expert who validated the plan underlying the settlement with creditors or the debt restructuring agreement. - Secured claims.
+- Preferential claims.
+These are necessary costs and expenses that the trustee and the court incur during insolvency proceedings.
+They include professional fees and other debts incurred after the debtor files its bankruptcy petition, including debts incurred in connection with the trustee continuing its business. - Secured claims.
 These are claims which are secured by mortgages, pledges or liens (see Question 1).
 If the proceeds from the sale of the asset which is secured by a mortgage, pledge or lien are not sufficient to repay the creditor, the creditor is ranked as an unsecured creditor for the unpaid part of the claim (see below, General unsecured claims). - General unsecured claims.
 These are claims which creditors incurred before the bankruptcy petition was filed, over which they do not hold perfected security.
 Unsecured creditors typically receive a pro rata share of the distributed funds and rights, after all senior claims have been satisfied. - Subordinated unsecured claims.
 These are claims which have been subordinated by a pre-bankruptcy agreement or a court order, under the principles of equitable subordination.

-Unless shareholders' loans are granted in the context of a settlement with creditors or a debt restructuring agreement (see above, Preferential claims), shareholders' loans are subordinated if they are extended during a period in which the company: - showed a material financial imbalance; or - would have needed equity rather than debt due to its financial difficulties.
+Shareholders' loans will be subordinated if they are extended during a period in which the company:

+- showed a material financial imbalance; or - would have needed equity rather than debt due to its financial difficulties.